top of page

 A Cool Free Resource!

-Fill in the form below to download this FREE Super Challenges - PE Skills: Visual Card Set with 6 task cards designed exclusively for working on manipulative skills during PE or in the classroom as a brain break or movement energizer!
+Fill in the form below to download your FREE Super Challenges - PE Skills: Visual Card Set — 6 task cards designed specifically for developing manipulative skills in PE class or as a brain break or movement energizer in the classroom.
+These visuals work across a wide range of ages and ability levels, making them an easy addition to just about any lesson.

 This fun set of super challenge visuals was designed to be implemented with a wide range of ages.